Adjustments and support available through the OU and DSA

 Adjustments available by study elements

-Every module is different and the level of adjustments to suit your needs may vary Each module has an accessibility guide, and you should always check this for any specific issues or advice.
+Every module is different and the level of adjustments to suit your needs may vary.
+Every module has an accessibility guide available via the Resources section of your module website, and you should always check this for any specific issues or advice.
 You should speak to the Disability Support Team to find out specifically what adjustments can be provided for you.

-Here we give an overview of the adjustments that are available through a combination of Open University (OU) support and Disabled Students' Allowance funded support.
+Here we give an overview of the adjustments that are available through a combination of Open University (OU) support and Disabled Students' Allowances (DSA) funded support for students in the UK.
 It provides examples rather than a definitive list of what is on offer for every module.
-For further advice before you register you can contact the Disability Support Team for advice.
+For further advice before you register, contact the Disability Support Team.

 Using a computer and the internet

-Go to Studying on a screen, for a guide to how you can set up your computer or device and find the right alternative formats and tools to help you study.
+For a guide on how you can set up your computer or device and find the right alternative formats and tools to help you study, take a look at Studying on a screen.

 Examples of adjustments that may be available if you have told us about a disability are